-Pilates comprises of travelling through a passive, supported series of activities utilising abdominal control and legitimate breathing.
+Pilates comprises of traveling through a passive, supported series of activities utilising abdominal control and legitimate breathing.

-The Pilates technique is educated to suit every individual, and activities are routinely rethought to guarantee to fit for that individual.
-Because of individual consideration, this technique can suit everyone from world-class competitors to individuals with restricted portability, pregnant ladies and individuals with low fitness levels.
+The Pilates technique is educated to suit every individual, and activities are routinely rethought to guarantee to fit that individual.
+Because of individual consideration, this technique can suit everyone from world-class competitors to individuals with restricted portability, pregnant ladies, and individuals with low fitness levels.